choptastic/qdate/README.markdown

 ## TODO

-+ Strip the reliance on having to start qdate.
-It should just use the application environment for storing formats and parsers.
 + Make `qdate` backend-agnostic (allow specifying either ec_date or dh_date as the backend)
 + Add `-spec` and `-type` info for dialyzer
-+ Add date and time arithmetic.
 + Provide a sample qdate.config for users to see
 + Research the viability of [ezic](https://github.com/drfloob/ezic) for a timezone backend replacement for `erlang_localtime`.